dn503/ScreenSpaceCurvatureShaderUnity/README.md

 Select the Main Camera in the Hierarchy, and in the Inspector add a Post-Processing Layer.
 In the Post-Processing Layer component, click on the Layer dropdown and select PostProcessing.

+Don't forget to copy the Shader & script file to your Unity project.

 You should now be able to see the effect in the scene and game window.

 ## Screenshots